mvolkmann/blog/src/swift/why-swift.md

 // The type of this array is inferred to be [String],
-// which can also be written as Array<String>. var dogNames = ["Maisey", "Ramsay", "Oscar"] dogNames.append("Comet") dogNames[2] = "Oscar Wilde"
+// which can also be written as Array<String>. var dogNames = ["Maisey", "Ramsay", "Oscar"]

+dogNames.append("Comet")
+dogNames[2] = "Oscar Wilde"
 print(dogNames[3]) // Comet

-for name in dogNames {
+// A for loop can iterate over the items in an Array. for name in dogNames {
     print(name)
 }